hiddentao/squel/README.md

 **WARNING: Do not ever pass queries generated on the client side to your web server for execution.** Such a configuration would make it trivial for a casual attacker to execute arbitrary queries&mdash;as with an SQL-injection vector, but much easier to exploit and practically impossible to protect against.

-_Note: See CHANGELOG.md for latest changes_
+_Note: Squel is suitable for production use, but you may wish to consider more actively developed alternatives such as [Knex](http://knexjs.org/)_

 ## Installation